 Mix together the cake mix, eggs, water and oil in a medium bowl.

-Pour the batter into a 9 x 13 inch baking pan coated with cooking spray and bake for 30-35 minutes, until toothpick inserted in center pulls clean.
+Pour the batter into the prepared pan and bake for 30-35 minutes, until toothpick inserted in center pulls clean.

 While cake is baking mix up the instant pudding with the cold milk.
 Refrigerate the pudding mixture until needed.

 Allow the baked cake to cool on the counter for 15 minutes and then chill for 15 minutes in the refrigerator.
 Make sure the cake is completely cool before poking holes.

 Using the opposite end of a wooden spoon, poke holes in the cake.
 Try and space them out somewhat evenly aiming toward getting a few in each slice.